Injury and Illness Prevention Program

 COVID-19 Prevention Non-Emergency Regulations

-To learn more about COVID-19 in San Diego County: - https://www.sandiegocounty.gov/content/sdc/hhsa/programs/phs/community_epidemiology/dc/2019-nCoV/status.html
+To learn more about Respiratory Viruses (COVID-19, Flu, and RSV) in San Diego County: - h https://www.sandiegocounty.gov/content/sdc/hhsa/programs/phs/community_epidemiology/dc/respiratoryviruses.html

 * Note: Documents in Portable Document format (PDF) require Adobe Acrobat Reader 9.0 or higher to view.
 Download Adobe Acrobat Reader